-The Board holds a significant level of high value estate, with a net book value of land and buildings of £891.342 million at 31 March 2020.
+The Board holds a significant level of high value estate, with a net book value of land and buildings of £875.721 million at 31 March 2021.
+Significant additions are expected in 2021/22.
 The Board values its assets on a five-year cycle, with an element of the estate being subject to valuation each year.
-The valuation provided by the valuer as at 31 March 2020 recognised a material uncertainty, indicating that lower confidence could be attached to the valuation than otherwise would be the case given the unprecedent impact of COVID-19 on global markets.
-We included an emphasis of matter paragraph in our independent auditor's report on the 2019/20 financial statements to draw attention to this.
+Indexation is applied to the element of the estate not being revaluated to take into account price movements.